 I received two different recipes/meals: Indonesian Gado Gado & Miso Glazed Salmon.
 Both indicated that they served two people, but they will last me more than 2 meals each.
 They were delicious!

 The Gado Gado literally took less than 30 minutes from start to finish.
 It was so simple.
 I simply omitted the quinoa and brown sugar the recipe called for.
 The Miso Glazed Salmon was also super fast, and the instructions are incredibly clear.
 I’d say you don’t have to be a cook to make these recipes!

 The Miso Glazed Salmon must have been about 20 minutes from start to finish and was also foolproof.
 Once again, I omitted the sugar and cut the gluten free soy sauce in half because it would have been a super high salt meal with the miso too.

 Overall, my experience with Fresh Prep was great, and from time to time I’d use it.
 I wouldn’t use it every week for a couple of reasons: Mostly, I’m a nutritionist and like to be making my own food from scratch and testing recipes.
-I also buy mostly organic food, at least organic for the dirty dozen and clean fifteen, and Fresh Prep was not organic, nor does it specify if it uses grass fed meat, wild fish or free range chicken (all things I attempt to do when I’m cooking at home).
+I also buy mostly organic food and Fresh Prep was not organic, nor does it specify if it uses grass fed meat, wild fish or free range chicken (all things I attempt to do when I’m cooking at home).